Walking on mountains

 WIRE-FRAMES / EDUCATIONAL TEMPLATE DESIGN

-I partnered with Academic Designers to explore visual templates for the 4th grade Content Knowledge learning sequence.
+I synthesized user insights into mid-fidelity prototypes for the 4th Grade Core Knowledge flow.
 I balanced design exploration with the constraints of our authoring platform, Ceres, to allow components to be easily built through digital widgets.
 I also built template design with a focus on classroom accessibility.
-Students need to access content at multiple view points from large smart board screens to smaller computer interfaces.
+Students need to access content at multiple view ports from large smart board screens to smaller computer interfaces.

 Exploring visual patterns through wireframes